 Answer: You can load the data in the following two ways:

-- AWS Data Pipeline provides a high performance, reliable, fault tolerant solution to load data from a variety of AWS data sources.
-You can use AWS Data Pipeline to specify the data source, desired data transformations, and then execute a pre-written import script to load your data into Amazon Redshift.
+AWS Data Pipeline provides a high performance, reliable, fault-tolerant solution to load data from a variety of AWS data sources.
+You can use the AWS Data Pipeline to specify the data source, desired data transformations, and then execute a pre-written import script to load your data into Amazon Redshift.